 Hotel booking or host invitation

-Carry a printed hotel reservation or a letter of invitation from your host in Angola.
-Immigration may ask where you're staying, especially if you arrive without a clear itinerary.
+Carry a printed hotel reservation or a letter of invitation from your host.
+Immigration may ask where you are staying, and having proof avoids delays at the counter.

 Recommended